cchudzicki-ocw-testing/7.91j-spring-2014/content/pages/readings.md

 This textbook is recommended for the course:
 Zvelebil, Marketa J., and Jeremy O. Baum. _Understanding Bioinformatics_.
 Garland Science, 2007.
 ISBN: 9780815340249. \[Preview with [Google books](http://books.google.com/books?id=dGayL_tdnBMC&printsec=frontcover)\]

 The instructors have also selected various texts as particularly useful in specific areas, if you are looking for more information.
-See the [textbook section on the syllabus]({{< baseurl >}}/pages/syllabus#textbook).
+See the {{< resource_link fa95efc3-d3fe-cba9-9745-73504676f128 "textbook section on the syllabus" "#textbook" >}}.

 {{< tableopen >}}
 {{< theadopen >}}